 In addition to the training required by Act 1984-2, the Board identified a number of training programs needed by only a select number of sheriffs' offices or deputies.
 The Board developed a series of merit courses to better meet these specific needs.
-It was also determined that a number of delivery methods, including online, CD ROM based, and residential trainings would be utilized.
+It was also determined that a number of delivery methods, including online, and residential trainings would be utilized.

-Temple University has offered Flying While Armed, Street Gangs, Legal Updates and Use of Force, in a distance-learning format.
+Temple University has offered Street Gangs, Sovereign Citizen Movement, Flying While Armed, and Legal Updates in an online format.

 The Board also identified a need in some sheriffs' offices for an internal training capability.
 The Board developed a Train-The-Trainer program to assist sheriffs in establishing this capability.
-In 2012, two Basic Trainer courses were offered, with those graduates qualified to attend subsequent Basic Firearms Trainer and Patrol Rifle Trainer courses along with updates.
-Future Basic and subject-specific courses will be offered.
+In 2013, two Basic Trainer courses were offered, with those graduates qualified to attend subsequent Basic Firearms Trainer and Patrol Rifle Trainer courses along with updates.